 Years of Experience

-For those with five to nine years of experience, average earnings amount to $15.31 per hour.
-The largest slice of the Conifer Health Solutions workforce (39 percent) has been working for one to four years and earns, on average, $15.98 per hour.
+For those with five to nine years of experience, average earnings amount to about $16.69 per hour.
+Overall, the greater share of Conifer Health Solutions folks have one to four years of experience and earn an average $15.83 per hour.

 Certifications and Degrees